XoopsDocs/wgtransifex-tutorial/README.md

 ### Module Purpose

 This module is especially developed for the translators of XOOPS modules and core.

+Besides a lot of advantages Transifex have the disadvantage that you have to download the translated files one by one.

+You have to create the necessary folders yourself and you have to partially rename the files and to save them in the right folders.

+This module is:
+  * downloading translations from Transifex
+  * renaming the files if necessary
+  * creating the folder structure
+  * saving the files in the forseen folder
+  * creating a zip-file

-This module is for downloading translations from Transifex, and downloaded files can be provided as a language package.
+Therefore downloaded files can be easily provided as a language package.
 ![](.gitbook/assets/2dashboard.jpg)

 _Figure 1: Main view of the wgTransifex \(Admin side\)_